One of the main features of the WordPress software is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.

 - Custom navigation menus

-- Offline storage integration
+- Offline storage management

 - Faster page loading

-- Business directories
+- Business listing directories

-- Automatically sell and manage advertising on your blog
+- Automatically sell advertising on your site

-- Set up client appointments and appointment reminders
+- Set up appointments and reminders

 - Set up reservations and bookings